gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The {{DTLS-chunk-restart}} shows how the control chunks being used for SCTP Association Restart are transported within DTLS in SCTP.

-The transport of COOCKIE-ECHO, COOCKIE-ACK by means of DTLS chunk ensures that the peer requesting the restart has been previously validated and the SCTP state machine after having reached ESTABLISHED state moves automatically to PROTECTED state.
+The transport of COOKIE-ECHO, COOKIE-ACK by means of DTLS chunk ensures that the peer requesting the restart has been previously validated and the SCTP state machine after having reached ESTABLISHED state moves automatically to PROTECTED state.